kms1212/foliOS/docs/development/coding-style.md

 ## Scope

-These rules apply to handwritten kernel, bootloader, common loader, SIDL glue, and FoliOS SDK glue code.
+These rules apply to handwritten kernel, bootloader, common loader, SIDL glue, and foliOS SDK glue code.

-Vendored or upstream-derived code, especially most of `folisdk/musl-strata`, may keep its upstream style.
-FoliOS-specific edits inside such code should still respect the semantic rules here when practical, but do not churn unrelated upstream formatting.
+Vendored or upstream-derived code, especially most of `folisdk/musl-strata`, may keep its upstream style. foliOS-specific edits inside such code should still respect the semantic rules here when practical, but do not churn unrelated upstream formatting.